JasleenKour07/CodeXIntern/toggle/README.md

 # Light/Dark Mode Toggle

-This project implements a simple light/dark mode toggle using HTML, CSS, and JavaScript.
-The user can switch between light and dark themes by clicking the toggle button, which smoothly transitions the background and text colors.
+This project allows users to switch between light and dark modes.
+The toggle button provides a smooth transition between the two themes.

-## Features
-- Light and dark mode functionality.
-- Smooth transitions for background color and button movement.

 ## Technologies Used
 - HTML